SO: Governance

 Recap Session 5 – Evaluating Our Impact Tuesday 29 April 2025

-In this fifth session of Southampton Forward’s SO:Governance series, we focused on the theme of impact evaluation—a key area for charities and community organisations striving to understand and improve the difference they make.
+The final online session of the series focused on impact evaluation—how charities and community organisations can better understand and evidence the difference they make.

-• Why evaluating impact can be complex and nuanced
+• Why impact evaluation is complex and nuanced

-• Different frameworks and approaches that can support effective evaluation
+• Frameworks and approaches to support effective evaluation

 Founding City Partners